Dog aggression is a complex topic that requires experience and skill to address it successfully.

-I have years of experience in and around Chicago treating all forms of aggression and will show you specific strategies to help assess your dog's aggression and devise a treatment plan that you can use every day.
+I have years of experience and I am a private dog trainer in Cary, NC and look forward to treating all forms of aggression and will show you specific strategies to help assess your dog's aggression and devise a treatment plan that you can use every day.

 I only recommend and use humane, non-physical techniques that are logical and effective.
 Whether the problems involve dog-to-dog aggression, or dog-to-people aggression I can help you and your dog.